 What’s happening at Places of Deposit?

-In response to government guidance, the organisations that manage Places of Deposit have closed to the public, reduced on site operations and curtailed services.
-More detailed guidance on Place of Deposit arrangements and safeguarding collections during this period of closure is available at https://www.nationalarchives.gov.uk/archives-sector/our-archives-sector-role/coronavirus-update/.
+In response to government guidance, the organisations that manage Places of Deposit closed to the public in March, reduced on site operations and curtailed services.
+Some places of deposit in England are re-opening to the public from July; however, significant restrictions on services remain and the capacity to receive transfers is still very limited.

 If you have any further enquiries please email email@example.com.